 Finally, we could see Place de la Republique, more like hear it!
 It seems like every weekend there’s a massive concert in this square that’s seen it all, over the years.
 There were thousands of Parisians, mostly young folks about to start their summer – I think this guy is just gonna park it here for the next couple of months.
 He’s got a great spot!

 Anyways, Republique was a real mess.
 I guess this is what the folks in the office were warning me about.
 But I didn’t really care, I just didn’t want this day to end.
-Over on the stage, French band ALB were officially welcoming the summer with their catchy tune Golden Chains.
+Over on the stage, French band ALB was officially welcoming the summer with their catchy tune Golden Chains.
 I didn’t know the keyboard was still in fashion but it sounds good, doesn’t it?

 Thank God It’s Summer